LuirysN/SVM-x-LSTM-com-dados-desbalanceados/README.md

 # SVM-x-LSTM-com-dados-desbalanceados
-Codes and dataset used for experiment of article submitted to BRACIS 2025.
+Codes and dataset used for experiment of article.

 1 - The files are divided by folder.
 In the svm folder you will find the svm code with the three strategies, without balancing, with undersampling and oversampling.
 2 - In the lstm folder you will find the lstm codes with both strategies.